HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 # Homeassistant-Supervised-on-Raspberry-Pi-5
 This is a tutorial about the installation of Homeassistant Supervised on your Raspberry Pi 5.
-If something doesn't work, make sure to check out the Troubleshooting Section at the bottom of this Readme.md-File or take a look at their own Helpfiles ion this Repository.
+### If something doesn't work, make sure to check out the Troubleshooting Section at the bottom of this Readme.

+Didn't found a fix for your Prolbem?
+Feel free to open an issue in this repository!

+Found something, which wasn't described right or bad?
+Feel free to open an issue in this repository!

 # First of all - Why even HA-Supervised?
 It's pretty simple: